 Last, but certainly not least, is a therapy we’ve gotten a tremendous amount of positive feedback on called Red Light Therapy (RLT).
 Infrared Light exposure is safe, easy, and most-of-all effective!

 Red Light Therapy promotes relaxation and a sense of calm energy, all the while being great for sinus pain and pressure, nasal congestion, sore throats, ear aches, and coughing.
 RLT is warming and soothing and gives a nice little boost to our metabolism.

-To learn more, click here to read more about wonderful Red Light Therapy.
+To learn more, read the following article about wonderful Red Light Therapy.